Prescription Diet™ i/d™

 Canine i/d™ Sensitive

-For dogs with digestive upset due to food intolerances.
-Supports gastrointestinal health
+For dogs with digestive upset due to food sensitivities.
+Supports gastrointestinal health and reduces food sensitivities together.

-- •Specific ingredients to help prevent contact to ingredients your dog may be intolerant to
+- • Select ingredients to help prevent contact to ingredients your dog may be sensitive to

-- •Highly digestible food that's easy to digest to support absorption of nutrients in the gut
+- • Highly digestible food that's easy to digest to support absorption of nutrients in guts

-- •Enriched with natural fibres to support healthy balance of gut bacteria
+- • Enriched with natural fibres to support a healthy balance of gut bacteria

 Hill’s complete range to support